DataTalksClub/project-of-the-week/2023-01-11-github_actions-1.md

 ### Day 3 (13 January, Friday)

-* Create your own project that you will use for testing and later deploying (See suggestions bellow).
+* Create your own project that you will use for testing (See suggestions bellow).
 You can use a Machine Learning project from previous project-of-the-week.
 If you want to create your own, we have a list of some datasets for you to use.
 * Commit your changes.
 * Share your progress in Slack and on social media.